The official IELTS by IDP app is here! Download it today.

 Embarking on your journey to academic or professional success often requires proving your English language proficiency.
 Two prominent contenders to consider in Singapore are the Pearson Test of English (PTE) and the International English Language Testing System (IELTS).
 But how do these tests stack up against each other in the arena of scoring and result interpretation?

 The Pearson Test of English (PTE) exam format utilises a unique scoring system to assess English language proficiency across four key skills: Speaking, Writing, Reading, and Listening.
 Each section is scored independently, resulting in a final overall PTE score thatâs reported on a scale of 10-90, with 10 being the lowest and 90 being the highest.
+This scoring system is used for test-takers in Singapore as well.

 As the PTE is a fully virtual test, all scores are calculated via machine algorithms.
 Scoring can be done via Partial Credit or Correct/Incorrect depending on the question type: